core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A solution for group/multicast block-wise transfer using the Block1 Option is not specified in {{RFC7959}} nor in the present document.
 Such a solution would be useful for group FETCH/PUT/POST/PATCH/iPATCH requests, to efficiently distribute a large request payload as multiple blocks to all members of a CoAP group.
 Multicast usage of Block1 is non-trivial due to potential message loss (leading to missing blocks or missing confirmations), and potential diverging block size preferences of different members of the CoAP group.

-{{I-D.ietf-core-new-block}} specifies an alternative method for CoAP block-wise transfer.
+{{RFC9177}} specifies an alternative method for CoAP block-wise transfer.
 It specifies that "servers MUST ignore multicast requests that contain the Q-Block2 Option".

 ## Transport Protocols ## {#sec-transport}
 In this document UDP, both over IPv4 and IPv6, is considered as the default transport protocol for CoAP group communication.